phil-barrett/tri-axial-probe/README.md

 # TriAxial Probe

-This a project to create an open source 3D probe for DIY CNC people.
+This is a project to create an open hardware 3D probe for DIY CNC people.
 We have a goal of providing the basic design and instructions for building.
+See below for complete project goals.
 Component kits may be available.

 Current status 12/24/2023